topseed/ts-webcomps/README.md

 # ts-webcomps

 This is a complete "Best Practices" starter project that uses standard web components in a multi-page application.
 No more "Component already registered" errors.
 For ulta-rapid page display, all components are late-loaded.
 Loosely coupled component communication using streams.
 Confirmed to work in all major browsers and IE11.
+View all of README.md below.

 <img src='webcomps.png'/>